 Intermediate CAs can either be available in the file which is specified with --root-ca-file or specified as extra options with --intermediate-ca-file.
 The --intermediate-ca-file option can be specified multiple times.
 This command performs a number of tests on the provided files to test if they are valid and can be used for the requested use case.

 1. Restart services to pick up the changes:

 '''

+spacewalk-service stop

+systemctl restart postgresql.service

-spacewalk-service restart
+spacewalk-service start

 '''

 2. Update the database with the new CA:

 '''

 /usr/bin/rhn-ssl-dbstore --ca-cert=<Path_to_Root_CA_Certificate>

 '''